Ntrie1/Movies-SPA-AngularProject/README.md

  -  Image Url - should be at least 10 characters and also validator (regex pattern) is implied.
  -  Genre should be at least 2 characters long.
  -  Date does not allow whitespace.
-The "Post Theme" button should be disabled if the inputs are NOT valid.